 If you do not have access, you should register immediately to get a username and password to use the portal system.
 Guidance for the registration process can be found in the following location: http://esubmission.ema.europa.eu/psur/psur_repository.html

 Then, you should check all MAs entries within the Article 57 database to ensure the information (MAH, MA number, Product Name, and legal basis) is entered incorrectly.
 This is very important for when it comes to publishing of the PSUR submission.

 The PSUR repository used to create the delivery file for the submission of the PSUR via the gateway system is linked to the information entered into the Article 57 database.
 Thus, if a MA number is entered incorrectly within the Article 57 database, then the MA number will appear incorrect within the PSUR repository.

 In addition, it is important to note that if the legal basis for a MA is entered incorrectly, then this may result in that MA not appearing in the PSUR repository used to generate the delivery file.

 Checking what is visible within the PSUR repository for the creation of a delivery file can be done as soon the data lock point has passed.
 Go to the following URL: https://psur-repo.ema.europa.eu/psur-ui/prepare/submission.html

 Enter in the associated PSUSA number assigned and click on create delivery file as indicated in the image below.

-The MA details on the all the MAs that are associated with the PSUSA will be visible and the information listed to be selected for the creation of the delivery file can be viewed.
-If any discrepancies are noted, then the Article 57 database should be double checked again to ensure the information was entered correctly.
+The MA details on all of the MAs that are associated with the PSUSA will be visible and the information listed to be selected for the creation of the delivery file can be viewed.
+If any discrepancies are noted, then the Article 57 database should be double-checked again to ensure the information was entered correctly.